heidi-holappa/tira-labra-2022/documentation/weekly-report-3.md

 ## Pylint and Pytest - status update
 At the moment the Pylint score is `9.84` and there are some open issues to be dealt with.
 The code was rewritten this week and there is need for refactoring.
 Some commented code is also present at the moment.
 These will be removed during the next week.
+* EDIT 29.5.2022: Pylint score now `9.67`.
+Issues will be taken care of during the course.

 ```
 ************* Module entities.huffman